nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   3. The path should be copied once you select the option

 * Windows:
-  1.
+  1. Right-click on the image file
+  2. Select "copy as path" option
+  3. The path should be copied once you select the option
-  > **Note:** That for windows copied path may have quotation marks, please remove them before using in BookFace.<br>
+  > **Note:** That for Windows copied path may have quotation marks, please remove them before using in BookFace.<br>
   > For instance: `add-image 2 ai/"C:/Users/user/Downloads/weekiat.png"` will be invalid, whereas
   > `add-image 2 ai/C:/Users/user/Downloads/weekiat.png` will be valid.